braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/phone_numbers/10dlc.md

 # Application-to-Person 10-Digit Long Codes (A2P 10DLC)

 > A2P 10DLC refers to a system in the United States that allows businesses to send Application-to-Person (A2P) type messaging via a standard 10-digit long code (10DLC) phone number.
-These registered long codes are granted higher throughput, better deliverability, improved compliance, and lower costs than the standard long code user.
+These registered long codes are granted higher throughput, better deliverability, improved compliance, and lower costs than the standard long code.

 {% alert important %}
 All customers who currently have and/or use long codes are required to register their long codes for 10DLC; customers who fail to do so will experience heavy filtering of all messages.